17th Infantry Division (Wehrmacht): War crimes

 In a separate case investigated by the after the war, the KBZPNP commission requested the prosecution of the commanders of the 10th and 17th Divisions, which took part in a mass murder of several dozen Poles in the village of Włyń near Łódź.
 All cases of the murder of Polish civilians in that village were turned down by the German prosecutors' office on 22 April 1974.
 The German authorities argued, that it is not impossible that all the civilians trying to escape from the German forces were in fact partisans.
 This was the reasoning in the case of certain Ochecki who was shot to death while trying to rescue his cattle from a barn set in flames by the German soldiers.
 The German authorities argued that it was fair to assume that he was trying to escape from the German soldiers.
 The same reasoning was given in the case of a mentally sick person shot the same day.
 In the case of Wawrzyn Piecyk, who was killed while being wounded and unconscious, it was argued that he might have been pretending to be unconscious in order to escape from the German soldiers, while the case of Józef Jawor, a man who did not stop when requested to and instead hid in his house, where he was shot through the doors, was explained as a killing done during a fight.
-The case of Maria Konieczna, a deaf woman who was shot after not responding to a German soldier, was considered a common crime, while the killing of Józef Gałka was explained as legitimate, since a picture of his brother in Polish military uniform found in Gałka's wallet was a proof that he might have been a partisan himself.
-In the same decision, the German authorities declared that the patients of the mental institution in the town of Warta, killed by the soldiers of the 17th Division in the hospital and dressed in hospital pyjamas, were victims of a common crime rather than a war crime or a murder.
+The case of Maria Konieczna, a deaf woman who was shot after not responding to a German soldier, was considered a common crime (and thus subject to non-claim), while the killing of Józef Gałka was explained as legitimate, since a picture of his brother in Polish military uniform found in Gałka's wallet was a proof that he might have been a partisan himself.
+In the same decision, the German authorities declared that the patients of the mental institution in the town of Warta, killed by the soldiers of the 17th Division in the hospital and dressed in hospital pyjamas, were victims of a common crime rather than a war crime or a murder, and thus subject to non-claim.

 In addition to that, the Leibstandarte regiment attached to the 17th Division was notorious for burning all villages it passed through.